 Mental Health & Wellbeing

 One in four people in the UK will experience a mental health difficulty at some point in their lives.
-In As many as one in five University students may experience a range of problems with their mental health.
+In as many as one in five University students may experience a range of problems with their mental health.

 It’s not unusual for a first diagnosis of a mental health problem to happen between the ages of 18 to 25.
 Being away from support, the pressure to succeed, feeling alone… there are any number of reasons, and sometimes no logical reason, why people experience suffer from mental illness.
 It can be distressing, especially if you feel isolated, or if you don’t know what’s happening.
 But on another level, it’s a lot like having a physical health problem.
 If you ignore it, things can get worse.
 Get support, and students can successfully complete their studies while managing their mental health.